syntaxkiller/voice-transcription/README.md

 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more details on the contribution process.

-## Frequently Asked Questions

-**Q: Does this application send any data to the cloud?**
-A: No, everything works completely offline.
-Your speech data never leaves your computer.

-**Q: What languages are supported?**
-A: Currently only English is supported, as we're using the English Vosk model.

-**Q: Can I add custom dictation commands?**
-A: Yes, you can add custom commands by editing the `dictation_commands` section in the `settings.json` file.

-**Q: Why does the application need a specific sample rate (16000 Hz)?**
-A: The Vosk speech recognition model is trained on audio at 16000 Hz.
-Using a different sample rate would reduce accuracy.

-**Q: Why does the application take a moment to start transcribing the first time?**
-A: The speech recognition model is loaded in the background to keep the UI responsive.
-This can take 10-30 seconds depending on your system.
-Progress is displayed in the status bar.

-**Q: Can I use this for real-time captioning or subtitles?**
-A: While the application can output text in real-time, it isn't specifically designed for captioning or subtitles.
-However, you could use the clipboard output option to paste text into a captioning tool.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.